ts-framework/framework/docs/applications/managing-applications.md

 await app.start();
 ```

-You should then implement logic to call and wait for the `stop()` method before the process shuts down, otherwise data
+You should then implement logic to call and wait for the `stop()` method before the process shuts down (such as from a
-loss may occur.
+`SIGTERM` signal), otherwise data loss may occur.

 ```ts
 await app.stop();
 ```

-## Start options
+## Factory options

 ### `#!ts abortOnError?: boolean = true` { data-toc-label="abortOnError", id="property:abortOnError" }